digiscot/digiscot-website/pages/actionlearning.md

 The leaders will meet monthly to tackle real problems or issues.
 The action learning process promotes curiosity, inquiry, and reflection.
 There is a requirement that talk be converted into action and, ultimately, a solution.
 Those taking part in the process should be committed and open to learning.

-The sets will be facilitated by an independent expert, [Ross McCulloch](https://twitter.com/ThirdSectorLab) from [Third Sector Lab](http://thirdsectorlab.co.uk/).
+The sets will be facilitated by an independent expert, [Ross McCulloch](https://twitter.com/ThirdSectorLab) from [Third Sector Lab](http://thirdsectorlab.co.uk/) and [Be Good Be Social](http://begoodbesocial.org.uk/).
 We will create a safe space within each cohort to allow a positive culture of challenge and support to flourish.

 Along the way we expect to cover many of the topics that leaders increasingly encounter: language and methodologies, collaborating with developers, innovation, IP and so on.
 We will link all these back to the big picture, so that participants will see digital as a tool for advancing their organisation's mission and don't get side-tracked into thinking about digital as an end in itself.